cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230708 0225-1 Day #25_

 Desc:
-The session we had yesterday on AWS Cloud native Logging solutions for API Gw, CloudTrail and custom logging metrics collection from an EC2 VM using CloudWatch Agents.
+The session we had on AWS Cloud native Logging solutions for API Gw, CloudTrail and custom logging metrics collection from an EC2 VM using CloudWatch Agents.